The Main Sailing Regions of the South Pacific

 Its diverse customs and culture, the hospitality and friendliness of the islanders are legendary.
 And virtually all are happy to share their customs, traditions, and beliefs.

-The fascination cultural melting pot of the South Pacific offers you 7 main sailing regions.
+The fascinating cultural melting pot of the South Pacific offers you seven central sailing regions.
 All are spectacular, all are memorable, and all are within your reach.

 What do green valleys, stunning waterfalls, vast plains, lush forests, sandy beaches, and a downtown with a French Riviera-like vibe share in common?
 Each of these characteristics can be found on the diverse island of New Caledonia.
 Furthermore, this destination is the go-to spot for nature, with thousands of varieties of plants and animal species.
-Without a doubt, you can embrace the island life at this tropical and multicultural French destination.
+You can undoubtedly embrace island life at this tropical and multicultural French destination.

 French Polynesia | Tahiti

 Tahiti, the word brings visions of an island paradise.
 With 118 islands, some with high, rugged mountain peaks, coral reefs, turquoise lagoons, white sand, and palm-fringed beaches.
 Also, each island paradise has something for everyone.
 Bora Bora, Moorea, Huahine, Taha'a, Raiatea, Manihi, Tikehau, Rangiroa, Fakarava, The Marquesas, and other exquisite Islands of Tahiti cover more than two thousand square kilometers of the South Pacific Ocean.

 Australia's sun, sand, and sea await you on an unforgettable yacht charter in the Great Barrier Reef region.
 Whether traveling with your family or taking a romantic getaway with your significant other, cruising the waters of Australia can be one of the most exciting ways to experience the country’s breathtaking natural beauty.
 There are luxury yachts available for charter in Australia.